Subhashinee-G-K/Angular-todo-app/README.md

 - **Firebase Firestore**: Real-time database.
 - **AngularFire**: Firebase integration for Angular.

-## Contributing
-Contributions are welcome!
-Feel free to submit a pull request or report issues.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 Replace placeholders like `your-username` and `your-app-id` with actual values.